malikpiara/moon/pages/train.md

-title: This train cannot be stopped.
+title: This train cannot be stopped
 published: 2021-10-17

 At some point in life, we may find ourselves fighting for a place few people ever seem to get to.
 A job at a remarkable place.
 A deal with a record label.
 Or a signing with a publishing house.